|Maintenance Notice - PDF Generation|

 - Optional: To change the Text Size Settings, select one of four radio buttons; None, +1, +2, or +3.

 - Optional: Select the Use High Contrast Theme check box to display all color choices in high contrast, the next time that you log in to WFM Web.

 - Click Save Changes and exit the Settings... page.

 - Optional: Click Restore default value to abandon your changes.

-In addition to GUI color settings, there are boolean settings in About > Settings... that affect WFM Web application functionality:
+In addition to GUI color settings, there are other settings in About' > Settings.... that affect allow you to customize WFM Web application functionality: